 It also maintains a website to help librarians stay abreast of legislative activities and to provide information about legislation involving library-related issues.

 It created the tax-exempt Freedom to Read Foundation in 1969 to help support and defend librarians who resist censorship and other challenges to First Amendment rights.

 Along with other organizations, the ALA co-sponsors the American Booksellers Foundation for Free Expression and Banned Books Week, a national celebration of the freedom to read and an opportunity to educate the public about First Amendment rights.

-ALA's participation in First Amendment litigation
+ALA has been involved in First Amendment litigation

 The ALA consistently has challenged numerous laws that it contends infringe on the First Amendment right of free expression.
 It questioned the provisions of the Communications Decency Act, which led to the Supreme Court’s landmark decision in Reno v.
 American Civil Liberties Union (1997) declaring that provisions of the act designed to protect minors were unconstitutionally over broad.